-I am part of the carbon cycle research group led by Dr. Eric Sundquist.
+I am part of the research group led by Dr. Eric Sundquist.
 In an effort to examine changes in the carbon cycle, I primarily use multiple existing datasets to answer the scientific question at hand.
 Currently, we are using multiple biomass and landcover datasets to determine how much carbon could potentially be sequestered in forests and wetlands in the conterminous United States.
 We are also reconstructing historical rates of sediment and carbon erosion and deposition across the conterminous United States.

 M.S.
 Geological Sciences, University of South Carolina, 2002